DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Halflings.md

 During times of war, the Village Council also includes a War Council made of the ten local War Chiefs.
 The War Council cannot make any diplomatic decisions, but is the sole authority for strategic and tactical military decisions.
 If a Burrow Mother feels a War Chief is abusing their power or is a danger to the government, she can remove and replace a War Chief with a new member of the Clan.

 ### National Council
 The National Council is a large council of all fifty Clan Chiefs which rules by consensus.
-It handles all domestic and foreign policy which affects the entirety of the nation and meets once per season.
+It handles all domestic and foreign policy which affects the entirety of the nation and meets once per season in [[Hobbsborg]].
 The National Council renders decisions in a series of tiered decisions.

 First, any Chief or Village Council can propose a decision to the National Council.

-Secondly, the matter is debated and a solution or legislation proposed by Goldburrow and Hobbsborg after consensus is reached
+Secondly, the matter is debated and a solution or legislation proposed by Goldburrow and Riverfoot Way after consensus is reached

 Third, the solution is reviewed and amended (or rejected) by Bighollow and Hereham, again by consensus.

-Finally, Riverfoot Way will ensure all Villages were heard, propose any compromises, and reject or approve the final consensus.
+Finally, Hobbsborg will ensure all Villages were heard, propose any compromises, and reject or approve the final consensus.

 ### Heralds
-Halflings worship no gods and hold no Heralds, though there are legends of  [[The Blasphemer]], a Herald-like champion of [[the Nomad]] who aided the betrayer god long ago.
+Halflings worship no gods and hold no Heralds, though there are legends of  [[The Blasphemer]], a Herald-like champion of [[The Nomad]] who aided the betrayer god long ago.

 # Biology
 Oral tradition holds that  Halflings were a race of [[Humans]] long ago.